JaykeBird/ssui/README.md

 using SolidShineUi;
 ```

-After that, you can start using the controls listed below!
+After that, you can start using the controls listed above!

 You can use just the one or two controls you need, or you can rebuild existing UIs or design all-new UIs with the Solid Shine UI controls.
-You can use these alongside the standard WPF controls with no changes in their appearance or behavior.
+You can also use these alongside the standard WPF controls with no changes in their appearance or behavior.

 You can build and run the SsuiSample app included in this repo as an example to get started with or to see the capabilities of the library.